 Approvals

-The study received: i) approval from Research Governance at the Sponsor, ii) a favourable ethical opinion from NHS REC (North of Scotland) (REF: 16/NS/0025), iii) management permission from a subset of NHS trusts (n=6) which manage the hospitals (n=8) whose patients were to be included in the study population, iv) a decision from the Confidentiality Advisory Group at the Health Research Authority that Section 251 support was not required ‘on the basis that there is no disclosure of patient identifiable data without consent’ (REF: 16/CAG/0037), v) approval from the Independent Group Advising on the Release of Data at NHS Digital, vi) approval from Information Asset Owner for HES at NHS Digital and vii) approval from ResearchOne Project Committee at The Phoenix Partnership.
-Approvals required 907 days in total.
+The study received: i) approval from Research Governance at the Sponsor, ii) a favourable ethical opinion from NHS REC (North of Scotland) (REF: 16/NS/0025), iii) management permission from a subset of NHS trusts (n=6) which manage the hospitals (n=8) whose patients were to be included in the study population, iv) a decision from the Confidentiality Advisory Group at the Health Research Authority that Section 251 support was not required ‘on the basis that there is no disclosure of patient identifiable data without consent’ (REF: 16/CAG/0037), v) approval from the IGARD at NHS Digital, vi) approval from IAO for HES at NHS Digital and vii) approval from ResearchOne Project Committee at The Phoenix Partnership.
+Approvals took required 907 days in total.
 Figure 3 summarises the progression of the approval process.